Could prenatal ultrasounds be a major contributor to the increase in autism?

 Call for Action

 The public deserves to know immediately that there is evidence of harm.
-If women knew that ultrasound posed any risk to their developing baby, most – if not all – would rather be safe than sorry.
 The benefits of prenatal ultrasound are minimal in normal pregnancies.
 Parents electing not to have ultrasounds will not impact public health.
 The FDA should issue an alert.

 Evidence includes research reports and articles.
 The Key Point picks out info in the document that relates to the possibility of a relationship between fetal ultrasound and autism.

 Technology explains the technology of ultrasound.
 There are simplified explanations and links to highly technical commentaries.

 Research lists studies underway as well as research needed to further the knowledge on this topic.
 Also included are published studies concerning brain development abnormalities at the cellular level that can be attributed to environmental causes.